vospascal/pedal-pico/README.md

 Please be patient

 ## PedalBox
-- client gui pi pico side to found here https://github.com/vospascal/pedal-gui
+- Client GUI pi pico side to found here https://github.com/vospascal/pedal-gui
-- client gui in on the web to found here https://vospascal.github.io/pedal-gui-web works with latest chrome version also opensource and zero install https://github.com/vospascal/svelte-webserial unLike the java version.
+- Client GUI in on the web to found here https://vospascal.github.io/pedal-gui-web works with latest chrome version also opensource and zero install https://github.com/vospascal/svelte-webserial unlike the java version.

 ## Help
-If you want to develop the software furter please create a pull request or create an issue
+If you want to develop the software further please create a pull request or create an issue

 ## If you like it
 Please leave a star